 Blackboard will be used to communicate with students and to share lecture slides, homework assignments, and any extra materials.
 You must enroll on Blackboard before the first lecture.
 To have access, you need a student ULCN account.### Admission requirements

 - Computer account with access to Python and Python notebooks

 - A basic understanding of Python (writing functions and loops), numpy and matplotlib (basic overview will be given)

 - Hands-on experience with the Python computing language is recommended

-The direct imaging of exoplanets and debris disks around nearby stars requires many different techniques in order to pull out these faint astronomical structures from the glare of their parent star.
+In this course you will learn how we detect faint structures next to bright stars, from exoplanets to circumstellar disks.
 The noise level in high contrast imaging is not set by the sky background but by the effects of diffraction in the telescope and science camera, summarised in a contrast curve that shows detection sensitivity as a function of angular separation from the central star.
 The relative contributions and characteristics of these noise sources are presented and discussed.
 We cover diffraction, quasi-static speckles and their time evolution, and the most recent developments in coronagraphs, and algorithms such as ADI, SDI, PDI, LOCI and PCA.